cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 This project automates ***most*** of the conversion work required to convert the legacy (old) `Cortex Command` mods into `Cortex Command Community Project` compatible mods.

 ## Getting started
 If you have CCCP pre3 or an even newer version of it then you don't need to install anything.
-Just go to where you have CCCP installed, go into the `_Mod Converter` folder and put your legacy mods in the `Input` folder.
+Just go to where you have CCCP installed, go into the `LegacyModConverter` folder and put your legacy mods in the `Input` folder.
 Run the `Legacy Mod Converter.exe` program, hit the `Convert` button and you can now close the converter.
 The resulting converted mods are now placed in the CCCP folder next to the other .rte folders (like `Coalition.rte`).
 You can now test out your converted mod!

 <p align="center"><img src="Media/legacy-mod-converter-screenshot.png" alt="Legacy Mod Converter screenshot"></p>